omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ### Columns

+If you do not set any columns, the items on the page will initially just display in the default format for your site (grid or list).
+Once filtered, items will display in a table.
 The display of the browse list of results defaults to include the title and description for the resource, just as is the case with other browse lists.

 You can configure the information displayed about the results by adding columns of metadata to the display for your faceted browse.

 Select a type of column to add from the dropdown menu: Title (link to resource); Value; Resource class; Resource template; Item set; ID.

 Once the type is selected, click the *Add* button.
 A drawer will open with options to configure the column.

 **Title (link to resource)**

 Give the column a name (required).
 When you are satisfied with configuring the column, click the *Set column* button.

 **Value**

 Give the column a name (required).
 Select a Property to be displayed (required).
 Then, set the maximum number of values for that property.
 To display all values, set the input to blank.

 When you are satisfied with configuring the column, click the *Set column* button.